 And likewise, that's why even if someone has often disagreed with CFP Board about its policies over the years, I advocate submitting public comment letters.
 Speak out, and get involved to help shape the CFP Board's policies.
 The CFP marks and the CFP Board aren't going away, so if you don't like what the organization is doing, don't talk about dropping the marks, get involved and be a part of the change that you want to see.

 CFP Board Accountability – Why A 17% Fee Increase Now?
 [Time - 8:17]

-Now, at the same time, I’m a supporter of the CFP marks and the CFP Board, but I do think accountability is crucial, especially since the CFP Board has been prone in recent years to taking a lot of actions without soliciting much input or even holding public comment periods.
-Now, it did put forth a public comment period on the recent proposed change to the Code of Ethics and Standards of Conduct, but that’s because its bylaws require the organization to do so.
+Now, at the same time, I'm a supporter of the CFP marks and the CFP Board, but I do think accountability is crucial, especially since the CFP Board has been prone in recent years to taking a lot of actions without soliciting much input or even holding public comment periods.
+Now, it did put forth a public comment period on the recent proposed change to the Code of Ethics and Standards of Conduct, but that's because its Disciplinary Rules and Procedures require the organization to do so.

 Aside from that change, it's been over five years since the CFP Board put forth a public comment period on any other change to the other three E's – the education changes, exam changes, and experience requirement changes – all of which have experienced material changes in five years.

 Ever since the CFP Board proposed to increase the number of required CFP CE credits in 2012 and got basically "voted down" in negative public comments, the organization has stopped soliciting public comments and there isn't even a way to access the prior public comments that were submitted.
 They're all supposed to be public comments, but CFP Board has failed to actually make them public.